tonydiaz/goals/README.md

 5. Cloud Technologies (AWS and/or Bluemix).
 Potential certifications to better understand the technologies and how they fit in DevOps.
 6. Build more things

-## 2016-02-15
+## 2016-02-22
+### Take cloud certification exam; determine the next goal.
-### Focus - Two week to certification exam
+- [x] Take cloud certification exam
+- [x] Determine next goal to achieve
-- [ ] Complete one chapter in Continuous Delivery (DevOps)
+- [ ] Read one chapter in Continuous Deployment
-- [ ] Complete Modules 2-5 in the cloud certification course prep from IBM (Cloud tech)
+- [ ] Take on one future item in the list
-- [ ] Take  Bluemix practice exam (Udemy course) http://public.dhe.ibm.com/partnerworld/pub/certify/samC5020-285.pdf

 ## Future items
 - [ ] Setup Docker on local machine (DevOps)